KatCodes7/ai-healthcare-workflow-optimization/case-studies/claims-workflow-optimization.md

 ## Notes
 This case study is based on real-world healthcare experience and reflects common operational challenges, without including proprietary or sensitive data.

+## Future Considerations
+- Incorporation of predictive analytics to identify high-risk or high-complexity claims earlier in the workflow